• Skip to primary navigation

 What you'll need

 • Plant Butter.
 I am using butter to add extra aroma to this dish.
-You can use olive oil instead, if you prefer.
+You can use olive oil or vegetable oil instead, if you prefer.

 • Garlic Powder.
 Garlic powder works better than fresh garlic in this recipe because it adds the flavor, but doesn't burn while roasting.